StaticPH/Userscripts/README.md

 * Alternatively, install ViolentMonkey from its [source][ViolentMonkey_src]
 <!--
 	* <sub>
-		Alternatively, you can try installing ViolentMonkey from its <a href="https://github.com/violentmonkey/violentmonkey/releases">source</a> as an unpacked extension in Chrome/Chromium or as a temporary extension in firefox.
+		Alternatively, you can try installing ViolentMonkey from its <a href="https://github.com/violentmonkey/violentmonkey/releases">source</a> as an unpacked extension in Chrome/Chromium or as a temporary extension in Firefox.
 	</sub>
 -->
 ### Other